truenas/documentation/content/SCALE/SCALETutorials/DataProtection/TrueCloudTasks.md

 TrueCloud backup tasks allow for single-time transfers or recurring transfers on a schedule.
 They are an effective method to back up data to a remote location.

-This article provides instructions on configuring a TrueCloud backup task using Storj, and covers setting up both the Storj iX account and SCALE credential.
+This article provides instructions on configuring a TrueCloud backup task using Storj and covers setting up both the Storj iX account and SCALE credential.

 *<sup><sub>TrueCloud backup tasks streamline functionality for Storj iX cloud backups and restoration.</sub></sup>